CLNEulalia/Express-Intro/readme.md

 ```

 Be prepared to answer the following questions after completing this walkthrough:

 - What is the purpose of `body-parser`?
 - What is the difference between `bodyParser.urlencoded` and `bodyParser.json`?
 - How do we go about accessing values sent through a form in Express?

 ## Closing
 Express is a minimal and flexible web framework for building web applications with Node.
 Later on, we'll see how we can integrate Express with a database to persist data.
-Once we do, we'll be able to build applications using Express just like the ones we built using Rails and Sinatra.

-Remember that there are four key features of Express: routing, subapplications, middleware and some other conveniences.
-Can you explain what each does?
-What are some of the conveniences that Express provides?
+Today we have reviewd two key features of Express: routing and middleware.
+Express has other convenient features that make server-side Javascript more simple.
+Explore Express.js docs [here](http://expressjs.com/) Express also makes it possible to create subapplications which can be handy as we scale to larger projects.
+You can learn more in the bonus section below.

 ## You Do: Emergency Compliment (Homework)